Water parameters explained

 - Ammonia testing during cycling.
 Some sources say test once a week is enough; others insist on daily.
 Daily is the beginner-safe default — cycling can drift unpredictably and you want to catch problems early.

 - pH targeting.
-Some keepers chase species-specific pH ranges using chemicals; established hobby consensus has shifted against this.
+Some keepers chase species-specific pH ranges using chemicals; established hobby consensus4 has shifted against this.
 Match your tap water to compatible species, or adjust slowly with substrate, not chemicals.

 Frequently asked questions